cacheflowe/creative-coding-notes/windows-10-setup.md

 * Windows settings:
   * Settings -> System -> Display -> Change the size of text, apps... -> 100%
-  * Settings -> Personalization -> Multiple Displays -> Show taskbars on all displays -> Off
+  * Settings -> Personalization -> Taskbar -> Multiple Displays -> Show taskbars on all displays -> Off
   * Show file name extensions: In a system Explorer window, click "View" in the toolbar, and check "File name extensions" and "Hidden files"
   * Set to Developer mode:
     * Settings -> Update & Security -> For developers -> Developer Mode option